cloudmesh-community/book/chapters/preface/create.md

-# Createing the epubs from source :o:
+# Creating the ePubs from source

-THis section explains how to create the epub from source.
+Although you will never likely to create the ePub from source, we have included this section for our most advanced contributors and those that update the ePub on github.

-## OSX Requirements
+## OSX Requirements :o:

+:warning: thi section has not been tested

 This is just a guess I for got how to install all of this, it may be documented in another md file, grep -R for brew